emberjs/website/source/guides/ember_mvc.md

 Ember.ArrayController makes it easy to manage lists of objects, with convenience methods for iterating through the contents.

+Ember.js also adds a new peice of important architecture: A state manager which can mediate between the views, controllers, and data store.
+It can act as a map of your application and handle transitions as a user moves through it.

 All of these objects descend from Ember.Object, which provide great features like binding support, observers, computed properties, and subclassing.